Moving inland, Tropical Storm Henri drenches Northeast - NewsBreak

 In Newark, Public Safety Director Brian O’Hara said police and firefighters rescued 86 people in 11 incidents related to the storm.
 He said “significant flooding” led to multiple vehicles submerged in flooded areas.

+“This could have been a lot worse, particularly as it relates to wind,” New Jersey Gov. Phil Murphy said Sunday evening.

+Likewise, Connecticut Gov. Ned Lamont said Henri was close to being in the “rear view mirror,” but said there’s still more work to do, even as mandatory evacuations were being lifted in some communities.
+Earlier in the day, about 250 residents from four nursing homes on the shoreline were relocated to other nursing homes.

-In a region where the ground in many areas is saturated from recent rains, the forecast had some fearing the worst effects of the rainfall were still to come.
+The forecast had some fearing the worst effects of the rainfall were still to come in a region where the ground in many areas is saturated from recent rains.

-Marshall Shepherd, director of the atmospheric sciences program at the University of Georgia and former president of the American Meteorological Society, said Henri was reminiscent in some ways of Hurricane Harvey, a slow-moving storm that decimated the Houston area in 2017, exacerbated when bands of rain set up east of the city, a phenomenon meteorologists call “training.”

-“You’re seeing a little bit of that training in the New Jersey/New York area, even as the storm itself is a little to the east and the northeast,” Shepherd said.
-“To the west side of the storm, you have a banding feature that has literally been stationary — sitting there and dumping rain.
-That will be a significant hazard for the New York and New Jersey area.”

-Some in New England cautioned against complacency, warning that Henri – if it does stall and dump multiple inches of rainfall – had the potential to inflict damage similar to Tropical Storm Irene in August 2011.

-After Irene roared up the coast, many in the Northeast where relieved when the New York City area largely was spared.
+After Tropical Storm Irene roared up the coast in August 2011, many were relieved when the New York City area largely was spared.
 But then the storm settled over the Green Mountains, and Irene became the biggest natural disaster to hit Vermont since an epic 1927 flood.
 Parts of the state got 11 inches of rain in just 24 hours.
 Irene killed six in Vermont, left thousands homeless, and damaged or destroyed more than 200 bridges and 500 miles of highway.

 “I remember Irene and media outlets outside Vermont brushing it aside as if no big deal while it hit Vermont,” Robert Welch, a podcaster, tweeted Sunday.
 “I’ll relax when I see it at sea on radar.”